difference between c3 and c4 cycle

 While both the C3 and C4 cycles play a crucial role in the process of photosynthesis, the C4 cycle provides a distinct advantage for plants present in arid regions.
 Plants possessing the C4 cycle have high productivity, better water-use efficiency, and can tolerate high temperatures.
 Understanding these differences is crucial to comprehend the different strategies plants use in carbon fixation, ultimately helping researchers develop better crop yields and addressing food shortages in areas that do not have access to adequate water resources.

-See also difference between period and miscarriage
+See also difference between time

 Table difference between c3 and c4 cycle